asumimizoguchi/my-first-gatsby-site/src/projects/Crema_catalana.md

 Difficulty: Medium
 thumb: ../images/thumbs/crema-catalana.png
 featuredImg: ../images/featured/crema-catalana.png
+comment: Enjoy this sweet recipe for one of the oldest desserts in Europe.
+It requires very few ingredients!
 ---

-Enjoy this sweet recipe for one of the oldest desserts in Europe.
-It requires very few ingredients!

 ### Recipe instruction